evinism/mistql/README.md

 `beakerql` is a miniature query language built for embedding within applications.
 It supports logic for querying and manipulating JSON-like data in a simple manner.

-Beaker is built from the ground up to be extremely lightweight.
-At ~3.5kb gzipped, it can be included in even extremely size-sensitive frontends.
+Beaker is built from the ground up to be lightweight.
+At ~4.5kb gzipped with no dependencies, it can be included in size-sensitive frontends.

 ## Motivation

-Having a simple query language allows
+Having a simple JSON query language allows

+- Cross-language serializable functions
 - Shared frontend / backend logic for form validation or price calculation.
 - User-submitted logic
-- Cross-language serializable functions

 In the past, I've used JSON Logic for such tasks, but JSON logic leaves a bit to be desired: